 That’s where lead scoring comes in.

-The more they interact with your business, the higher their lead score will be.
+The more a contact interacts with your business and engages with your campaigns, the higher their lead score will be.

 Why is lead scoring important?

 Lead scoring is fundamental for a few reasons.
 According to a survey by DemandGen Report, 43% of respondents said that lead scoring had helped them to discover qualified leads that might have otherwise been overlooked.

 Lead scoring lets you score your leads based on their data and levels of engagement with your business.
 It lets you know which leads are hot and ready to convert, as well as which ones need further nurturing.

 The more qualified your leads are, the more effective your sales team will be.
 Lead scoring is the best way to make sure your leads are at the right stage in the buyer’s journey.

 People often talk about lead scoring and marketing automation like they’re not related, but they can actually complement each other really well.